Radarr/Radarr/README.md

 * Adding new movies with lots of information, such as trailers, ratings, etc.
 * Support for major platforms: Windows, Linux, macOS, Raspberry Pi, etc.
-* Can watch for better quality of the movies you have and do an automatic upgrade. *e.g. from DVD to Blu-Ray*
+* Can watch for better quality of the movies you have and do an automatic upgrade. _eg. from DVD to Blu-Ray_
 * Automatic failed download handling will try another release if one fails
 * Manual search so you can pick any release or to see why a release was not downloaded automatically
 * Full integration with SABnzbd and NZBGet